 From the game Alhambra, where players employ teams of builders to create the Alhambra.
-Everyone they employ wants paying in their own currency, so the game becomes as much about money management as it does building and laying tiles.
+Everyone they employ wants to be paid in their own currency, so the game becomes as much about money management as it does about building and laying tiles.

 119. Who has the huskiest voice?